 Get a higher feed-in tariff without relying on the government

 Great!
 Let’s continue 🙂 .

 First of all, despite the relatively bleak situation feed-in tariffs are currently at, rest assured that you can still make decent money from ‘exporting’ your excess generation capacity to the grid, as this video demonstrates:

-Like pretty much with anything else in life, knowledge is power and if you get savvy, you can benefit. 🙂
+Like pretty much with anything else in life, knowledge is power and if you get savvy, you win! 🙂

 Getting savvy with your feed-in tariff

 The plans vary based on the solar feed-in tariff and the percentage of discount you get on the electricity that you end up ‘importing’ from the grid.

 The higher the solar feed-in tariff (i.e. what you get for ‘exporting’ power), the lower the discount on electricity the household draws from the grid (i.e. what you pay for ‘importing’ power).

 Saying that, however, in order to secure the maximum solar feed-in tariff, you will need to opt for the plan that offers the lowest discount on electricity imported from the grid.

 This means that if you usually export a lot of power to the grid, you should go for the highest feed-in tariff.